Visuo-Haptic Object Perception for Robots: An Overview

 Another visuo-tactile dataset for grasping and related tasks such as slip-detection or visuo-tactile object classification is presented by \cite{Wang2019multimodal}.
 They used two Intel RealSense SR300 cameras and a UR5 robot arm equipped with an Eagle Shoal hand with piezoresistive tactile sensors.
 The objects to be grasped were 10 everyday grocery items like detergent bottles or soup cans, intentionally selected to be container-like and either full or empty for generating different tactile readings.
 The dataset includes 2550 grasping attempts containing information like RGB and depth images from different grasp stages and videos of the whole grasp, tactile information from the 16 tactile sensors included in the hand and ground truth information including timestamps and grasp outcome.

-In the same direction, \cite{Li2018Slip} introduced a dataset for slip detection during grasping.
+In the same direction, \cite{Li2018Slip} introduced a dataset for slip detection during manipulation.
 Their setup consisted of a 6-DoF UR5 robot arm and a WSG-50 parallel gripper, with one gripper's finger replaced by a GelSight sensor for tactile recordings, and a regular webcam mounted on the side of the gripper for visual recordings.
 The authors thresholded the relative displacement between the object's texture and markers of the GelSight sensor during a grasp attempt to detect if a slip occurred.
 The dataset covers examples of translational, rotational and incipient slips.
 The data acquisition was done by taking a sequence of consecutive tactile and corresponding camera image pairs at a frequency of 20 Hz.